 ATMS and credit cards

-There are plenty of ATMs in the main cities such as Lusaka and Livingstone, but very few in rural areas.
-Expats should consider carefully planning how much they're going to be spending ahead of time due to the unreliability of some ATMs.
+There are many ATMs in the main cities, such as Lusaka and Livingstone, but very few in rural areas.
+Due to the unreliability of some ATMS, you should carefully plan how much you'll spend ahead of time.

 While Zambia remains a largely cash-based society, credit cards are accepted at most large establishments in Zambian cities.